helloRupa/simply-budget/README.md

     - Until start date, gray it out and disable it
     - Edit start date of budget if no expenditures are present
 - Edit date of expenditure
+    - Will affect ordering of expenditures for finding period
 - Add date to new expenditure for a catch-up
+    - Will also affect ordering for finding period
 - Archive
     - Calculate total spent
     - Put in archives structure